ehaala/gymder/README.md

 #### User Stories ####
 * Mr. Potato Head, a 36 year old inactive male, wants to find a gym near him with good reviews
-* Alfred, a 23 year old runner, just moved to Seattle and wants to find a gym buddy near him that has a similar schedule
+* Jessica, a 23 year old runner, just moved to Seattle and wants to find a gym buddy near her that has a similar schedule
 * Walter, a 45 year old business man, travels frequently and needs to find quality gyms in a variety of cities

 #### Planning ####